Josh9182/Excel-Tips-and-Tricks/README.md

 ```
 =AVERAGEIF(Range,Criteria, Average_range) -> =AVERAGEIF(A:A,A8,D:D)
 ```
-**Range**: This is the set of cells you want to evaluate.
+**Range:** This is the set of cells you want to evaluate.
 In our example, it's Column A, representing the "Country" column.
 When selected, it's written as A:A.

-**Criteria**: This is the condition that helps narrow down the selection in the range.
+**Criteria:** This is the condition that helps narrow down the selection in the range.
 In our case, the criteria is "France" because we want to find the money spent by "France" in the "Country" column.

-**Average_range**: This condition specifies the cells that need to be averaged.
+**Average_range:** This condition specifies the cells that need to be averaged.
 In the example, it's Column D, representing the "Money Spent" column.

 ## Logical Operation Functions "IFS()"
 Like the "IF()" function above, "IFS" allow the user to check 1 or more conditions of a formula with more detail.
 The number of "IFS()" conditions are limitless, as long as the criteria and range can coexist.
 In the example below the function "MAXIFS()" will be used.